ronniebasak/pyztec/README.md

 ## What is **not** supported

 1. FLG_N Escape sequences (ECI codes and FNC1)
-2. GS1 Compliant codes
+1. GS1 Compliant codes
-3. Binary data
+1. Binary data
-4. Non ASCII character sets
+1. Non ASCII character sets

 ## Why FULL Aztec codes aren't supported
 1. They contain 1 extra ring.
-2. They contain 40 bit mode message instead of 28 bit
+1. They contain 40 bit mode message instead of 28 bit
-3. They have upto 12 bits per symbol
+1. They have upto 12 bits per symbol
-4. They contain a grid that needs to be erased and skipped while en/decoding
+1. They contain a grid that needs to be erased and skipped while en/decoding

 ## Plans for future (in order)

 ### Core
-1. Add Reed solomon erasure detection support
 1. Add Binary Data codec support
-2. Add Escape sequences support (including FNC1 and GS1 symbols)
+1. Add Escape sequences support (including FNC1 and GS1 symbols)
-3. Add Non ASCII Charset support
+1. Add Non ASCII Charset support
-4. Add Full Aztec codec support (and seamlessly transition)
+1. Add Full Aztec codec support (and seamlessly transition)
-5. Add mixed mode support (honestly, I have no clue why it exists)
+1. Add mixed mode support (honestly, I have no clue why it exists)

 ### Utilities
 1. Recognition of finder pattern from an arbitrary image